andotherstuff/garland-protocol/garland-v0.1.md

 The n shares contain the evaluations of P(x) at n distinct points.
 Using systematic encoding, the first k shares contain the original k pieces unchanged, followed by n - k parity shares.

 In practice, encoding multiplies the source vector by a k × n generator matrix derived from a Vandermonde matrix.
-The computational cost is modest-encoding a 256 KiB block completes in milliseconds.
+The computational cost is modest: encoding a 256 KiB block completes in milliseconds.

 ### 5.3 Decoding Process

-Erasure decoding exploits the key property that erasure locations are known-we know which servers failed, we simply don't have their data.
+Erasure decoding exploits the key property that erasure locations are known: we know which servers failed, we simply don't have their data.
 This differs from error correction, where corrupted symbols must first be identified.

 Given any k received shares, reconstruction proceeds as follows.
 Form a k × k matrix by selecting the columns of GM corresponding to the received shares.
 This submatrix is guaranteed to be invertible due to the MDS property.
 Compute its inverse.
 Multiply the received shares by this inverse to obtain the original source blocks.